More than one owner has come home to find that their dog has picked through the bathroom trashcan.

 Then, the vet will likely try to ascertain the location of the tampon (and anything else he may have eaten from the trashcan).
 This will usually begin with a quick peek inside your dog’s mouth – the tampon string may be stuck to your dog’s teeth, for example, which would make removal a bit simpler.

 If the tampon isn’t visible in your pet’s mouth, your vet may use a tool called an endoscope (basically a long, flexible tube with a tiny camera at the end) to look down your dog’s throat.
 If this proves fruitless, your vet may order an X-ray to try to locate the tampon (technically, tampons don’t show up on X-rays, so your vet will actually look for trapped gas or food, which will indicate where the tampon is).

 If your vet determines that the tampon was only eaten within the last hour or so and hasn’t passed very far along the digestive tract, he or she may administer an emetic – a drug that induces vomiting (don’t attempt to do this yourself without first consulting your vet).

 If this works, your dog will likely barf up the tampon and recover fairly quickly.
 If however, the tampon has become stuck farther along the digestive tract, surgery may be required.

-Why Do Dogs Eat Tampons and Similar Products?
+Why Do Dogs Eat Tampons (and Similar Sanitary Products)?